vinsals/terra-ccp/README.md

-# Cisco Container Platform Provider Plugin for Terraform
+# Entente Plugin for Terraform

 This is a provider plugin for Terraform which allows Terraform to interact with various Cisco Container Platform (CCP) resources.